 - Protesting notes and bills of exchange; and

 - Providing notice of foreign drafts.

 The term “notary public” only refers to common-law notaries and should not be confused with civil-law notaries, which are lawyers who have passed their bar exam.
 A common-law notary who is not a lawyer is forbidden from providing legal advice.

 Traditionally, those in need of notary services must first find a notary public and then travel to meet the notary in-person.
 This can cause tremendous cost, delay, and inconvenience to the customer, as they must find time in their schedule to visit the notary.

 Notarize is shaking up the status quo by allowing you to legally notarize a document entirely online for the very first time.
 Our app holds a 4.9 out of 5 rating in the iOS App Store with over 2,000 reviews, and a 9.4 out of 10 rating on Trustpilot with over 450 reviews.

-Or, Notarize lets you Connect with a Notary Public Online.
+Notarize Connects You with a Notary Public Online

 - Upload any document, but do not sign it before uploading it.
 You must sign before the notary public.

 - Fill out the document using Notarize’s digital tools.

 - When ready, you’ll be prompted to connect in a live video call with a commissioned electronic notary public.
 You have access to a notary 24 hours a day, 7 days a week.